FIRST-TRUCK-LOGO-WHITE-300x118.png

 FTC’s Total Customer Support Philosophy

 When you purchase equipment with us, the minute you leave the dealership isn’t goodbye.
-It is your official welcome to First Truck Centre.
+It is your official welcome to Velocity Truck Centres.
 Our commitment to Total Customer Support means we are your one-stop shop for assistance.
 We know you need to stay on the move to have your business succeed, so reach out to us for help.

 RECENT BLOGS